Save On Your Energy Bills, 6 Simple Changes

 The best way to save on electricity is to change how you use it.
 This generally means using less.
 But hold on.
 There are many other ways you may find interesting to help save electricity and save on your energy bills.

-As you know more efficient light bulbs (Compact Fluorescent and L.E.D) are becoming more and more popular.
+As you know, more efficient light bulbs (Compact Fluorescent and L.E.D) are becoming more and more popular.
 These more efficient light bulbs are also being made to fit more and more applications every day.

-Please comment below and tell us what changes would like to make to ensure you save on your energy bills.
+Please comment below and tell us what changes you would like to make to ensure you save on your energy bills.

 3. Solar

-You can realize HUGE savings on your energy bills with solar but Solar can put an even larger dent in your savings account.
+You can realize HUGE savings on your energy bills with solar, but Solar can put an even larger dent in your savings account.

 Most Solar arrays require expensive batteries to store the excess energy collected during the day for on-demand use when the Sun is not shining.

 In many cases, energy companies will pay for any excess energy your panels produce.
-Unfortunately due to an overabundance of excess energy being collected by households some of these programs are being curtailed or ended.
+Unfortunately, due to an overabundance of excess energy being collected by households, some of these programs are being curtailed or ended.

 Is Solar the perfect fit to help save on your energy bills?